 5. The Loyalty Program

 Loyalty programs are all about creating lifelong relationships with your customers.
 You’ve done the hard work, winning and converting customers in the lead-up and during the BFCM weekend; once that’s over, let your loyalty program do the hard work for you.

 A smart, well-planned loyalty program makes customers feel valued by your brand and keeps them coming back, time and time again.
 Offering exclusive discounts or rewards based on total order value are great tactics to drive repeat (and bigger) purchases.

 By ensuring this automation is in place before the biggest shopping weekend of the year you’ll be setting expectations high.
 If you offer double points or free gifts during the sales period, you’ll be giving shoppers more incentive to convert, spend more, and return to your brand.

 These marketing automation programs are guaranteed revenue generators.
-It will be well worth dedicating a little time to setting up your automated marketing campaigns.
-While these run in the background driving conversions, you’re marketing team can focus on optimizing and improving customer experiences elsewhere.
+It will be well worth dedicating a little time to setting up your automated email marketing campaigns.
+While these run in the background, driving conversions, your marketing team can focus on optimizing and improving customer experiences elsewhere.

 And the best part: they’ll keep making you money long after the sales have finished!Want more holiday content?
 Check out our BFCM resources page with fresh content all season long to help you make this Q4 your best one yet!